ionic-team/ionic-docs/src/pages/faq/tips.md

 # Developer Tips

 ## Updating Dependencies

-To update a dependency, run:
+To update a [npm](https://www.npmjs.com/) dependency, run the following, where `<package-name>` is the package to update:

 ```shell
 $ npm install <package-name>@<version|latest> --save
 ```

-For instance, to update the `@ionic/angular` package to the latest release, run:
+For instance, to update the `@ionic/angular` package to the release tagged `latest`, run:

 ```shell
 $ npm install @ionic/angular@latest --save
 ```

-It is recommended that packages get updated through the CLI since npm will now read package versions from the `package.lock.json` first.
+It is recommended that packages get updated through the CLI since npm will now read package versions from the `package-lock.json` first.

 ## Editors

-There a lots of editors to choose from.
+There are a lots of editors to choose from.
+Here are some of our favorites:

 - [VSCode](https://code.visualstudio.com)
 - [Atom](https://atom.io)